Lucia's Blog: 2021

 “The words that I say to you I do not speak on My own initiative, but the Father abiding in Me does His works” (John 14:10).

-David, proudly proclaimed, centuries earlier,
+David proudly proclaimed, centuries earlier,

 “I love you, O Lord, my strength” (Psalm 18:10).

 Like David, we also have a shield that helps us extinguish the devil's flaming arrows whose primary purpose is to take us out, cripple and destroy our strength (Ephesians 6:16).
-We must diligently seek God and His Word to strengthen our faith on the field of battle.
+We must diligently seek God and His Word to strengthen our faith on the battlefield.
 We must learn to love the Psalms.
 They strengthen the prayers that we desperately need for the battlefield.
 Prayers help us greatly in our spiritual war.
 The Psalms strengthen our weaknesses and the fears that sometimes freeze us.
 The Psalms quiet our murmuring and complaining and build up our faith.
-If we follow the examples of David on the battlefield of his desperate physical war when he wrote down his feelings and emotions in poetic form, we can easily apply his counsel to our spiritual warfare.
+If we follow the example of David on the battlefield of his desperate physical war, when he wrote down his feelings and emotions in poetic form, we can easily apply his counsel to our spiritual warfare.
 Ephesians 1:15-20 describes the strength of God in our lives.

 "For this reason I too, having heard of the faith in the Lord Jesus which exists among you and your love for all the saints, 16 do not cease giving thanks for you, while making mention of you in my prayers; 17 that the God of our Lord Jesus Christ, the Father of glory, may give you a spirit of wisdom and of revelation in the knowledge of Him.
 18 I pray that the eyes of your heart may be enlightened, so that you will know what is the hope of His calling, what are the riches of the glory of His inheritance in the saints, 19 and what is the boundless greatness of His power toward us who believe.
 These are in accordance with the working of the strength of His might 20 which He brought about in Christ, when He raised Him from the dead and seated Him at His right hand in the heavenly places."

 Since our Lord gives us strengthwe must accept it to stand firm against the devil's flaming arrows or darts.
 We are children of the Almighty!
 We are born of the Spirit to conquer!
-We subdue, bring into subjection, conquer and keep our enemies under our feet.
+We subdue, bring into subjection, conquer, and keep our enemies under our feet.
 How do we accomplish this?

 • Through our knowledge of the Word of God (v.
 17).

-• Through prayer (Ephesians 3:14-19), Paul’s desire was that God might grant us, according to the riches of His glory, strength in the inner man (vs. 16), so that Christ may dwell in our hearts by faith (v.
+• Through prayer (Ephesians 3:14-19), Paul’s desire was that God might grant us, according to the riches of His glory, strength in the inner man (vs. 16) so that Christ may dwell in our hearts by faith (v.
 17), rooted and grounded in love to be able to comprehend His love and be filled with all His fullness (v.
 18)

-• Our prayer must not be just a one-time prayer, and that is it!
+• Our prayer must not be a one-time prayer, and that is it!
 It must be a constant and fervent prayer.

 • Our thirst and hunger for the Word of God is not just a one-time thing, and that is it!
+It must be a constant thirst and hunger.

 • It is the only way to fight and take control of our souls.
 And finally.

-• Through our hope in Jesus (v.
+• We will win and be victorious through our hope in Jesus (v.
 18).

 “For though we walk in the flesh, we are not waging war according to the flesh.
 4 For the weapons of our warfare are not of the flesh but have divine power to destroy strongholds.
 5 We destroy arguments and every lofty opinion raised against the knowledge of God, and take every thought captive to obey Christ, 6 being ready to punish every disobedience, when your obedience is complete.”
 (2 Cor.
 10:3-6)